2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/organize-code.md

 ---
-uid: HowTo.OrganizeCode.Index
+uid: HowTo.Razor.OrganizeCode
 ---
-# How To Organize your Code in Razor (DOCS: WIP)
+# How To Organize your Code in Razor

 In simple scenarios you have some Razor files containing a bit of HTML and some code.
 As your solution grows, you'll want to organize your work better to ensure that you can maintain it.
 2sxc offers various ways to do this: